Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Finally, Crescent Learning is being expanded and updated to provide a one-stop-shop resource for members to access templates and guidance notes for the key areas of the procurement function.

-We recommend that you begin to prepare for the for the transition to the new Act.
-You have just over four months until go-live on 28th October.
+We recommend that you begin to prepare for transition to the new Act.
 Some top tips currently are:

 1. Get a grip on your contracts with third party suppliers.
 Spend analysis is the starting point and this will feed your contracts register, which in turn will give you a pipeline of work.